 - A. Electric Powered Equipment can be a shock hazard.
 Periodically, check the equipment for frayed cords and defective plugs.
 Never clean or service electric powered equipment with the power on; always disconnect the equipment from the power source.
-Don't use the equipment with wet hands or while on a damp floor. - B. Shut off electrical equipment.
-Before leaving the classroom, be sure electrical equipment, like audiovisual equipment, is shut off and unplugged. - C. Be careful with paper cutters.
+Don't use the equipment with wet hands or while on a damp floor. - B. Be careful with paper cutters.
 Cutters should only be used on a level, unobstructed and clear surface.
 The finger guard must be in place before using the cutter.
-The lever should be put down and in the locked position when it is not being used. - D. Photocopy machines could be harmful to the eyes.
+The lever should be put down and in the locked position when it is not being used. - C. Photocopy machines could be harmful to the eyes.
 These machines emit an extremely bright light.
-Always make sure the machine cover is down when operating it. - E. Close file cabinet and desk drawers when not in use.
-File cabinets are unstable with the drawers open and a co-worker or student could walk into an open drawer - F. Do not change a burnt out projection bulb when the projector is still hot.
-Disconnect the projector and wait for it to cool before changing the bulb.
+Always make sure the machine cover is down when operating it. - D. Close file cabinet and desk drawers when not in use.
+File cabinets are unstable with the drawers open and a co-worker could walk into an open drawer.

-Materials Storage Safety Rules
+Storeroom Safety Rules